DavidCraftDev/checkin/README.md

       # Set own default admin credentials
       - DEFAULT_LOGIN_USERNAME=OwnUsername
       - DEFAULT_LOGIN_PASSWORD=OwnPassword
-      # Enable the study time feature (true/false).
-Once enabled, the feature should not be disabled.
-      - STUDYTIME=false
       # The LDAP auth feature may not work with your envorinment.
 Please test it before using it in production, and when it not works, ask for help!
       # Use the LDAP auth feature instead of the own user management from the CheckIN (true/false).
 Please only enable before the first start of the CheckIN, and not disable it after the first start.
       - USE_LDAP=false